tomaj/hermes/README.md

 $emitter->emit($message);
 ```

-### Processing event
+### Processing Messages

-For processing an event, we need to create some PHP file that will be running in CLI.
-We can make this simple implementation and register this simple handler.
+To process messages, create a PHP CLI script that runs continuously.
+Here's a simple implementation with a handler:

 ```php